 Where to Fish in Charlotte

-The best fishing spots for families in and around the Charlotte area.
+Get ready to drop a line at some of the best fishing spots for families in and around the Charlotte area.

 Cane Creek Park in Union County offers fishing, swimming and canoeing in the 350-acre lake.